NathanMBR/oligula-automatizacoes/TO-DO.md

 - Add option to disable notification when automation finishes or fails
 - Move mouse: add "capture delay" setting (default to 5s)
-- Minimum delay between steps should be 0.1s

 ## Spreadsheet Formatter